La Gira de Costa (Costa Rica)

 - Roughly 70% of the route is unpaved, made up of gravel roads, dirt jungle paths, and volcanic rock.
 There are also options for tacking on some seriously fun singletrack in Curubande and Las Catalinas.
 Generally, the paved sections, such as the north-eastern part of the Nicoya, are not excessively busy with vehicular traffic, but good shoulders can be hit and miss.
 Costa Rican drivers tend to give you some breathing room.
 The glaring exception is the airport road to Liberia – this is a hazardous ride.
 See route map for an alternative transport option for this stretch of nerve-wracking pavement.
 There are a few stretches of dirt road along the southern flank of the Nicoya, such as around Santa Teresa, that can become busy with tourist and local traffic, even more so on weekends when people are heading to the beach or local festivals.

 - If there was ever a bikepacking tour suited to a mountain bike set-up this would be it.
 The rugged terrain that is the norm in Costa Rica calls for fatter tires and a sturdier ride.
 Suspension, either front or dual, is also a good idea for added comfort.
-I used a rigid bike on the first trip and found the dual suspension ride on the second tour to be much more enjoyable.
+I used a rigid bike on the first trip and found the dual suspension ride on the second tour to be an enjoyable upgrade.
+But a hardtail will do the trick as well.
 We ran 29-inch tires in the 2.2+ range and found that to be adequate without yearning for anything fatter.
-If using a gravel-style bike, at a minimum it should be outfitted with 650b wheels and 2.1 tires or larger.
+If using a gravel-style bike, it would ideally be outfitted with 650b wheels and 2.1 tires or larger.
+Riders have completed the route using drop bar bikes with 700c wheels, but try to stuff as much rubber as possible.
+You should have some experience riding with this set-up on rougher terrain.
 You’ll be bombarded with loose, steep inclines, so packing your bike as light as possible is recommended as is making sure your rig is outfitted with climbing-friendly gear ratios.

 - There are a handful of bike shops on this loop, which are marked on the route map.
 Costa Ricans are crazy for their mountain biking (hello, La Ruta) so obtaining quality parts and service is possible.